 \section{Introduction}

-Neuroimaging enables non-invasively measuring functional and structural properties of the brain, and it is of crucial importance in modern neuroscience.
-Diffusion-weighted magnetic resonance imaging (dMRI), the most commonly used imaging modality for quantifying microstructural properties of the brain, measures displacements of water molecules at the microscopic level and is thus sensitive to tissue microstructure. dMRI has been used to localize microstructural alterations associated with, for example, learning \citep{sagi2012learning}, healthy development \citep{lebel2019review}, ageing \citep{sullivan2006diffusion}, neurodevelopmental disorders \citep{gibbard2018structural}, and neurodegenerative diseases \citep{zhang2009white}.
-However, accurately inferring clinically and scientifically relevant properties of tissue microstructure (e.g., cell morphology or distribution of cell types) from the measured signal remains a highly challenging inverse problem \citep{kiselev2017fundamentals}.
+Neuroimaging enables non-invasively measuring functional and structural properties of the brain, and it is essential in modern neuroscience.
+Diffusion magnetic resonance imaging (dMRI), the most commonly used imaging modality for quantifying microstructural properties of the brain, measures displacements of water molecules at the microscopic level and is thus sensitive to tissue microstructure. dMRI has been used to localize microstructural alterations associated with, for example, learning \citep{sagi2012learning}, healthy development \citep{lebel2019review}, ageing \citep{sullivan2006diffusion}, neurodevelopmental disorders \citep{gibbard2018structural}, and neurodegenerative diseases \citep{zhang2009white}.
+However, accurately inferring clinically and scientifically relevant properties of tissue microstructure (e.g., cell morphology or distribution of cell types) from the measured signals remains a highly challenging inverse problem \citep{kiselev2017fundamentals}.